alper-guven/valkeygen/README.md

 }
 ```

-You can then use this map to create a Redis key when needed:
+You can then use this map to create a Valkey key when needed:

 This will produce `couriers:by-id:1234:previous-deliveries`